aquasecurity/tracee/README.md

 11. RET - value returned by the function
 12. ARGS - list of arguments given to the function

-### Configuration flags
+## Configuration flags

-Use `--help` to see a full description of all options.
+- Use `--help` to see a full description of all options.
 Here are a few commonly useful flags:

-`-c` traces only newly created containers, ignoring processes running directly on the host.
+- `--container` traces only newly created containers, ignoring processes running directly on the host.
 This only shows processes created in a different mount namespace from the host.

-`-e` allows you to specify a specific event to trace.
-You can use this flag multiple times, for example `-e execve -e openat`
+- `--event` allows you to specify a specific event to trace.
+You can use this flag multiple times, for example `--event execve --event openat`.

-`-l` lists the events available for tracing, which you can provide to the `-e` flag.
+- `--list` lists the events available for tracing, which you can provide to the `--event` flag.

-`-o` lets you control the output format, for example `-o json` will output as JSON lines instead of table.
+- `--output` lets you control the output format, for example `--output json` will output as JSON lines instead of table.

 ## Secure tracing